Radiation Therapy

 Types of Radiation Therapy Offered

-SpaceOAR hydrogel is a temporary, absorbable gel placed between the prostate and the rectum before radiation therapy.
-It creates space to help reduce radiation exposure to the rectum, which may lower the risk of bowel, urinary, and sexual side effects.
-The hydrogel remains stable throughout treatment and is naturally absorbed by the body after therapy is complete.
+SpaceOAR™ is a temporary, absorbable gel placed between the prostate and the rectum before radiation therapy begins.
+By creating extra space between these structures, the hydrogel helps reduce radiation exposure to the rectum and may lower the risk of bowel, urinary, and sexual side effects during treatment.
+The placement procedure is minimally invasive.
+The gel remains in place throughout the course of radiation therapy and is naturally absorbed by the body over time, requiring no additional procedure for removal.

 Low-Dose Radiation Therapy (LD-RT) for Osteoarthritis